Yesterday, our rally to save Cafe Edison was a big success. Thank you to everyone who spread the word, showed up, and made it all happen.

 photo: Jennifer Leonard

 But this is no easy fight.
-The Edison Hotel's owner, Gerald Barad, is partners in the Triumph Hotel chain with the notorious Shimmie Horn.
+The Edison Hotel's owner, Gerald Barad, is partners in the Triumph Hotel chain with Shimmie Horn.
 As the Post reported back in 2011, Horn built his empire "by converting family-owned fleabag flophouses into chic spots," like the Upper West Side's Belleclaire, from which beloved Big Nick's was forced out after 50 years, thanks to a massive rent hike last year.